top of page

 • Discipline Techniques: Effective ways to set boundaries and manage tantrums.

-• Language Development: Encouraging speech and communication skills.
+• Language Development: Active communication and encouraging speech and communication skills.

 • Social Skills: Helping toddlers interact with peers and develop friendships.